taylorplumer/auto-ts/README.md

 ### Instructions:
 1. Run the following commands in the project's root directory to set up the data and model.

-    - To run clean data, build model, make predictions, and evaluate model `python process_data.py`
+    - To run clean data, build model, make predictions, and evaluate model.
+        `python process_data.py`

 2. Run the following command to run the web app.